 This is by far the hardest question.
 Exploring.
 Anywhere.
 Everywhere.

 I’ve never been very good at staying in one place for very long.
-I love discovering new places, meeting new people and learning about new cultures.
+I love discovering new places, meeting new people & learning about new cultures.

-This is probably one of the reasons I love Colombia so much, one could travel for years and still have so much to discover.
+This is probably one of the reasons I love Colombia so much, one could travel for years & still have so much to discover.
 It’s almost impossible to claim you’ve ‘done it’ here.

-Craftsmanship is more than just a vocation in Colombia, it is a huge part of the culture, identity and economy of small towns and communities across the country.
-For example, you arrive to Usiacurí, and through almost every window one can see mothers, grandmothers and daughters weaving away in the cool shade of the day.
+Craftsmanship is more than just a vocation in Colombia, it is a huge part of the culture, identity and economy of small towns & communities across the country.
+For example, you arrive at Usiacurí, & through almost every window one can see mothers, grandmothers & daughters weaving away in the cool shade of the day.
 Within the Wayuu tribe, learning to weave a mochila remains, to this day, a sacred part of the process of becoming a woman.

-Working with, learning from, and sharing the stories of these communities across the country is what makes this so special for me.
-Collaborating together to create sustainably sourced and beautifully crafted collections that reflect the incredible culture and diversity of Colombia, with a touch of British design, to develop sustainable economic growth whilst preserving ancestral craft cultures and techniques.
+Working with, learning from, & sharing the stories of these communities across the country is what makes this so special for me.
+Collaborating to create sustainably sourced & beautifully crafted collections that reflect the incredible culture & diversity of Colombia, with a touch of British design, to develop sustainable economic growth whilst preserving ancestral craft cultures & techniques.

-6. Which Bogota based galleries would you recommend to a visiting friend?
+Which Bogota-based galleries would you recommend to a visiting friend?

-Galería la Cometa, MAMBO, KB and currently the incredible exhibition “El Testigo’ at Claustro San Agustin is unmissable.
+Galería la Cometa, MAMBO, KB & currently the incredible exhibition “El Testigo’ at Claustro San Agustin is unmissable.

-7. What book would you recommend to a first time traveller to Colombia?
+What book would you recommend to a first-time traveller to Colombia?

-An obvious choice, but ‘100 years of solitude’ by Gabriel Garcia Marquez will always be a favourite.
-Or if you want something to just dip into ‘Colombia a Comedy of Errors’ is a fab and a very amusing thesaurus to all things Colombia.
+An obvious choice, but ‘100 Years of Solitude’ by Gabriel Garcia Marquez will always be a favourite.
+Or if you want something to just dip into ‘Colombia a Comedy of Errors’ is a fab & a very amusing thesaurus to all things Colombia.

 Santander to visit new artisan communities to develop designs for our summer collections.

-Cali because it’s getting genuinely embarrassing that I still haven’t been (and will be visiting some potential new artisans there too!)
+Cali because it’s getting genuinely embarrassing that I still haven’t been (& will be visiting some potential new artisans there too!)

-And Barranquilla for carnival, three days of non stop dancing and total joy across the city.
+And Barranquilla for carnival, three days of non-stop dancing & total joy across the city.
 Hard to resist!
 Followed by a quick visit to the artisans in Usiacuri, once everyone has recovered from the festivities of course…

 Alas – London.
-After spending years trying to get away for it, the city has finally won me over these last few months.
-It could never be my one and only, but it will always be my something!
+After spending years trying to get away from it, the city has finally won me over these last few months.
+It could never be my one & only, but it will always be my something!